Click here to read the first part of this trip.

 The Palace Hotel is in the main street and a nice old hotel.
 However, the restaurant is all booked out but we can have dinner from a limited menu in the bar area.
 We have a drink and then order dinner.
 It is a nice pub, but most of the service is very crappy (apart from the new barmaid).
 My dinner when it finally arrives is lukewarm, the person who delivers is very rude and just dumps the food on the bar without even attempting to find who it is for.

-Later, another patron has a big argument with him when their food (which they ordered before us and he had to complain about) is again dumped on the bar.
+Later, another patron has a big argument with him when their food (which they ordered before us and he had to complain about not coming) is again dumped on the bar when it finally comes.
 A local goes off at him, abusing him for not been a local.
 He finally shuts up when we come to his support, telling the local that the service has been crap and the bloke delivering food very rude and hopeless.
 Ruins the night really!

 |The Big Seat at the Lode Lookout||The entrance foyer of the Palace Hotel|